Collecting Art Is Easy. Running a Museum, Not So Much.

-At some point this fall, a new art exhibition space devoted to contemporary Native American art will open in Katonah, New York, with the name of the place yet to be determined.
-“We’re in brainstorming mode,” Laura Phipps, the recently named director of the as-yet-unnamed space, told Observer.
-Perhaps the most remarkable thing about this art space—beyond the fact that there will be no admissions, café, gift shop or other typical revenue producers—is that the entire 750-piece collection of paintings, drawings, sculpture, prints, installation, film, textiles and wearable art comes from a single collection: the Gochman Family Collection.
-The Gochmans join Albert Barnes, Henry Clay Frick, Eli Broad, Peter Brant, Norton Simon, Christian Levett, Henry Walters, Raymond Nasher, David and Carmen Kreeger, Sterling and Francine Clark, Emily and Mitch Rales and quite a few others who chose to erect their own museums to display their collections rather than donate the works to an existing institution.
+Dolores Olmedo was a prominent art collector and close friend of Diego Rivera who, over the course of her lifetime, acquired more than 140 of his works and 25 paintings by Frida Kahlo, many directly from the artists themselves.
+When it came time to consider her own cultural legacy, rather than donating her holdings to a museum, she opened Mexico City’s Dolores Olmedo Museum in La Noria, a 16th-century hacienda in Xochimilco, making clear that she wished the collection to remain there “for the Mexican people.”
+Olmedo died in 2002, having seen her museum, which holds the world’s largest collection of works by both Rivera and Kahlo, become a beloved cultural hub.

-The Gochmans could have followed the example of New York Historical board of trustees chair Agnes Hsu-Tang and her husband Oscar Tang, who donated 150 works of contemporary Native American art to that museum.
-Donations solve a problem for aging collectors whose children may not want what their parents collected and do not want to pay a substantial inheritance tax; selling everything generates a capital gains tax that may reach 40 percent.
-(Donating works to eligible nonprofits also allows collectors to deduct a substantial portion of their value from their taxable income and estate, keeping many accountants and museum officials busy around this time of year.)
-But the family decided to keep their collection together, refusing to let museum curators pick and choose what they wanted or thought important to display, leaving other objects—perhaps most—to languish in storage.
-Their vision and support of contemporary Native American artists proved more important than dollars and cents.
-That said, the Gochman Family Collection space will not be a museum, although, according to Phipps, it will have “exhibitions, as well as programming like readings, performances, concerts, workshops, sort of a wide gamut of different types of programming.”
-And like a museum, it has a mission, which is to generate “visibility for the artists in the collection.”
-The galleries will also serve as a sort of showroom.
-“We work really hard to make the collection quite accessible for lending and easy for institutions and other spaces to borrow.”
+In opening the Dolores Olmedo Museum, she joined the exclusive club of private museum founders that includes Albert Barnes, Henry Clay Frick, Eli Broad, Peter Brant, Norton Simon, Christian Levett, Henry Walters, Raymond Nasher, David and Carmen Kreeger, Sterling and Francine Clark and Emily and Mitch Rales.

-Many other art collectors have taken this path, not all of them successful.
-Chicago businessman and President Reagan’s ambassador-at-large for cultural affairs, Daniel Terra (1911-96) created a museum—actually two museums, one in Chicago and the other outside of Paris—to showcase his 750-work collection of Hudson River Valley and American Impressionist painting.
+Many other high-net-worth art collectors have also taken this path, though not all of them successfully.
+Chicago businessman and President Reagan’s ambassador-at-large for cultural affairs Daniel Terra (1911-1996) founded a private museum—actually two museums, one in Chicago and the other outside of Paris—to showcase his 750-work collection of Hudson River Valley and American Impressionist painting.
 Both closed, the result of a failure to achieve financial viability.
 The Terra Foundation for American Art then donated the bulk of its collection to the Art Institute of Chicago and shifted its focus to grantmaking.
-Donald and Shelley Rubin, collectors of Himalayan art, opened a museum to display their 1,000-plus objects in the Manhattan building that had been the department store Barneys, but 20 years later, they shut down the venture due to budgetary shortfalls.
+Donald and Shelley Rubin, collectors of Himalayan art, opened a museum to display 1,000-plus objects in the Manhattan building that had been the department store Barneys, but 20 years later, they shut down the venture due to budgetary shortfalls.
 The Rubin Museum of Art now operates as a “museum without walls,” lending objects to institutions that seek to display and research Himalayan art.

 Another cautionary tale is the Hammer Museum, opened in 1990 by Occidental Petroleum Corporation chairman Armand Hammer (1898-1990) three weeks before he died.
 His large collection of Old Master and 19th-century European paintings and drawings was acclaimed, but by 1992, those in charge of the museum negotiated with the University of California, Los Angeles, to take over the whole thing.
 Running a museum cannot be just a vanity project for someone with money and ego.